Skip to content

 • Additional incentives for other energy-saving appliances

-The HOMES program offers rebates ranging from $2,000 to $7,000 for energy-saving retrofits.
+The Home Efficiency Rebates (HER) program—in California, known as Homeowners Managing Energy Savings (HOMES)—offers rebates ranging from $2,000 to $7,000 for energy-saving retrofits.
 The amount depends on the percentage of energy savings, with greater rebates available for those earning less than 80% of AMI.